sjyun/fongo/README.md

 * Languages (including language-specific stop words)
 * Filter (maybe in future)
-* weights in text index (we plan to support them in future)
+* Weights in text index (we plan to support them in future)

 ### Limitations, Diferences